Signed in as:

 This route runs through the front lines of climate change—but also through the front lines of resilience.
 Sea ice is thinning, ecosystems are shifting, and the North is asked to change fastest while contributing least to the crisis.
 Yet here, knowledge has been held for millennia.
 The future cannot be shaped without it.

+This expedition is not about “discovering” the Arctic.
 It is about showing up, contributing, documenting, and standing alongside the people who call it home.

 We go not to speak for the North—but to make sure the North is heard.